We had no idea what we were getting into when we decided to RV with pets.

 Vaccines, Weather, and other concerns when you RV with Pets

-Some, not all, campgrounds and RV parks will ask for vaccines records.
+Some, not all, campgrounds and RV parks will ask for vaccine records.
 Two years ago we went from Florida to Maine with our two cats.
 During our research, we found that a few of the parks that we were going to visit required vaccine records.
 So, before we left our hometown, we made sure to get our babies vaccinated and kept our records and tags in our truck at all times.

 As you travel, you might find yourselves encountering fluctuating temperatures.
 This can happen even when you’re following those wonderful 70s…cold fronts, heat waves, and severe weather can show up anywhere.
 Make sure that your pet has everything they need to be comfortable and safe – booties, jackets, sweaters, etc.